riomadeit/evasive-button/README.md

 # evasive-button

-Make any button evade the cursor - the viral "Book a Call" effect from [DidICook Studio](https://didicook-studio.vercel.app).
+Make any button evade the cursor.

 ## Installation